JulianAburrow/OddsAndEnds/README.md

 A few random thoughts on password combinations, palindromic numbers and Kaprekar's Constant.

-Has no compenents e6tc: simple UI has been created to display the results.
+Has no compenents etc: simple UI has been created to display the results.

 This is all about the code and how I have solved the problems.